 where $\chi$ is as above, $F$ is a section of a vector bundle such that $\{ F = 0 \} \supseteq Z$, and $F \not\equiv 0$ and $\chi_\epsilon = \chi(|F|^2/\epsilon)$.
 It follows directly from for example \eqref{eq:residue} that if $\psi$ is a smooth form, then

-For elements in (\ref{eq:cechCurrentHom}), we will say that they are almost semi-meropmorphic and pseduomeromorphic respectively if their components are.
+For elements in (\ref{eq:cechCurrentHom}), we will say that they are almost semi-meromorphic and pseudomeromorphic respectively if their components are.
 Moreover the residue of an element in (\ref{eq:cechCurrentHom}) is defined as the residues of the components.